octobercms/docs/3.x/extend/database/query.md

     ->get();
 ```

-You may use `whereJsonLength` to query JSON arrays by their length:
+You may use `whereJsonLength` to query JSON arrays by their length.

 ```php
 $users = Db::table('users')